pabloromanelli/zeebe/docs/src/reference/variables.md

 Input/output variable mappings can be used to create new variables or customize how variables are merged into the workflow instance.

 Variable mappings are defined in the workflow as extension elements under `ioMapping`.
 Every variable mapping has a `source` and a `target` expression.

+The `source` expression defines the **value** of the mapping.
+Usually, it [access a variable](/reference/expressions.html#access-variables) of the workflow instance that holds the value.
+If the variable or the nested property doesn't exist then an [incident](/reference/incidents.html) is created.
-The *source* expression defines where the value is copied from.
-The *target* expression defines where the value is copied to.
-The expressions reference a variable by its name or a nested property of a variable.

-If a variable or a nested property of a *target* expression doesn't exist then it is created.
-But if a variable or a nested property of a *source* expression doesn't exist then an [incident](/reference/incidents.html) is created.
+The `target` expression defines **where** the value of the `source` expression is stored.
+It can reference a variable by its name or a nested property of a variable.
+If the variable or the nested property doesn't exist then it is created.

+Variable mappings are evaluated in the defined order.
+So, a `source` expression can access the target variable of a previous mapping.

 Example: